Research Support - Laboratory/Non-Laboratory, Staff/Administrative

 Serves as backup to other Grants Specialists in the division.

 Other duties as assigned.

-Equivalent of a bachelor’s degree with five years of experience in accounting or a related field plus experience in grants administration or nine years of combined education and related experience.
+Equivalent of Bachelor’s degree with 5 years of experience in accounting or related field plus experience in grants administration or 9 years of combined education and related experience.

 Knowledge of AIS, HRMS, RAPS, FOCUS, Adobe Acrobat, Microsoft Office, PC, PDS, SUBS, agency guidelines, etc.